Allow2/allow2automate-ssh/README.md

-# ssh
+# Ssh plugin for Allow2Automate

-Enable Allow2Automate the ability to use ssh to configure devices
+Extend Allow2Automate with the ability to control devices via ssh